sideeffects/SideFXLabs/README.md

 "C:\Program Files\Side Effects Software\Launcher\bin\houdini_installer.exe" uninstall-package "D:\studio\sidefxlabs\SideFXLabs19.5.json"
 ```
-Please note that "D:\studio\sidefxlabs" is just an example path.
+("D:\studio\sidefxlabs" is just an example path.)

-To replace part of a hard-coded path with an environment variable, you need to first define that environment variable on the machine which executes the commands.
+To replace part of a hard-coded path with an environment variable, you need to first define the environment variable on the machine that executes the commands.

-On Windows, search for **Edit environment variables for your account** and then click **New...** on the **Environment Variables** window to add the variable name (e.g. MY_SIDEFXLABS) and the value (the desired directory).
+Search for **Edit environment variables for your account**, and then click **New...** on the **Environment Variables** window to add a new variable.

-Please note that Houdini-specific environment variables, such as `HSITE`, `HOME`, etc., are not automatically recognized in Windows Command Prompt or Houdini Command Line Tools when you type in the installation commands.
-For command line installation purposes, adding environment variables to `houdini.env` or a Houdini package definition file is not enough.
+Please note that Houdini-specific environment variables, such as `HSITE`, `HOME`, etc., are not automatically recognized in **Command Prompt** or **Houdini Command Line Tools** when you type in commands.
+For command line installation purposes, adding environment variables to `houdini.env` or a Houdini package definition JSON file is not enough.
 You have to define them in the system.

-Once the environment variable is set, e.g., MY_SIDEFXLABS = D:\studio\sidefxlabs, then the commands become (on Windows):
+Once the environment variable is set (e.g. MY_SIDEFXLABS = D:\studio\sidefxlabs), then the commands become:

 ```
 "C:\Program Files\Side Effects Software\Launcher\bin\houdini_installer.exe" install-package --package-name "SideFX Labs 19.5 Production Build" --installdir "%MY_SIDEFXLABS%"